R2bEEaton/njit-pending-cs490/README.md

 ## Project Description

-This is a project called Crush It for NJIT CS490 Fall 2023, a planner app.
-More details coming soon.
+This is a project called Crush It, a planner app that integrates with Google Calendar and follows the Pomodoro Technique methodology.
+Created as a project for NJIT CS490, Fall 2023.

 Team Name: ...pending...
+Team Members: Ryan Eaton (PM), Brendan Clayton, Jeremy Switlyk, Sunfee Kim

 ## WSL Development Setup
 Use your IDE or Git to clone the project to a directory in Windows Subsystem for Linux.